andrewdjackson/rosco/README.md

 # Operational Faults

 ## Is Battery Voltage too low?
+The battery voltage is important for the sensors to provide correct values.
+A low battery can be the cause of a number of phantom faults.ß
 ```mermaid
 flowchart LR
 Metric("80x08_battery_voltage < 13V") --> Result(["battery_low = true"])
 ```
 ## Is Coil faulty?
+The time for the ignition coil to charge up to its specified current, as measured by the MEMS ECU.
+With a battery voltage of about 14V, this value should be about 2-3mS.<br>
+A high value for coil charge time may indicate a problem with the ignition coil primary circuit.
+A failing CAS sensor can also cause the coil time to increase.
 ```mermaid
 flowchart LR
 Running("engine_running") --> BatteryCheck